 There are many reasons why it’s important to talk about mental health with kids.
 When we do, it’s more likely that they will have the tools to express their own emotions, extend empathy to others, talk about what they need when they’re struggling, learn coping skills, and more.
 Even the youngest of kids can experience strong emotions, and knowing how to express, explore, and navigate those feelings in a healthy way matters.

-Depending on what comes up, talking about mental health can also decrease the stigma surrounding mental health conditions.
+Depending on what comes up, talking about mental health for children can also decrease the stigma surrounding mental health conditions.
 After all, according to the CDC, 17.4% of children between the ages of 2 and 8 live with a mental, behavioral, or developmental disorder.
 Many mental health concerns and conditions are treatable, and early detection can be advantageous in many cases.

 How To Start Talking About Mental Health With Kids